 A Highland distillery, The Glenturret produces its own single malt Scotch whisky bottled under the Glenturret brand.

 The Glenturret is a fascinating distillery to visit in Scotland, particularly at this crucial point in its ever-evolving history: the distillery was recently acquired by joint venture led by The Lalique group, a French luxury lifestyle company with big plans for this beautiful Highland single malt.
-The Glenturret distillery claims to be among the oldest in Scotland, with production first dating back to the 1700s as an illicit distillery.
+The Glenturret distillery is officially the oldest in Scotland, with production first dating back to the 1700s as an illicit distillery.
 In the early 1980s it was only the second distillery in Scotland to open up a visitor centre; pre-empting the boom of whisky tourism that we’re enjoying now.

 Upon arrival, visitors are taken through to the milling area to see the ubiquitous Porteous Mill, and to nose the different types of malt used by the distillery.
 Take a look around you for some fascinating photos of the distillery workers back in the day.
 Water is taken by pipeline from Loch Turret, around 5 miles upriver near to the popular walking spot of Ben Chonzie.

 With 8 washbacks and two stills (one wash still, one spirit still), the distillery has a production output of about 170,000 litres per annum, however they are planning to up production in the future.

 Towards the end of the tour visitors are led into a room that features seasoned casks of each of the finishes that the Glenturret uses to mature its spirit in – Bourbon, American Oak Sherry and European Oak Sherry.